Q-Minh/nihu/dox/tut_rayleigh_integral.md

 - The Matlab mesh description matrices are simply imported into C++ by the library class ::mex::real_matrix (`dMatrix`).
 The class' constructor refers to the Matlab input pointer.
-The resulting `dMatrix` objects are light-weight interfaces (_views_) providing convenient indexing capabilities to the Matlab data.
+The resulting `dMatrix` objects are light-weight interfaces (_views_) providing convenient indexing capabilities for the Matlab data.

 Function space generation {#tut_rayleigh_function_space}
 -------------------------